bryant-har/ROS/src/cs4750_student/hw2_kinematics/hw2.md

 Your code should pass all test cases starting with `test_compute_changes`.

-After successfully implementing the kinematic car equations, we would want to propagate the changes (obtained using `KinematicCarMotionModel.compute_changes`) across states to generate the motion of our car.
+After successfully implementing the kinematic car equations, we would want to propogate the changes (obtained using `KinematicCarMotionModel.compute_changes`) across states to generate the motion of our car.
 <details>
 <summary>Rubric</summary>

-* For <b>Q1.2</b>, 25 points if all test cases starting with `test_compute_changes` pass.
++ For <b>Q1.2</b>, 25 points if all test cases starting with `test_compute_changes` pass.
 </details>
 <br>